snikproject/graph/README.md

 Chrome needs the "--allow-file-access-from-files" parameter to load modules locally but still fails to load them from files in version 69.0.3497.100, so for developing with Chrome you need a local web server.

 ### index-prod.html
-This is the transpiled version that deployed at http://www.snik.eu/graph.
+This is the transpiled version that is deployed at http://www.snik.eu/graph.
 Seeing the changes requires a `npm run build`, so it is not recommended for development.

 * Firefox 50+
 * Chrome 54+